 - Weakened immunity

-Improper digestion is one of the the main causes of toxins (which will further hamper the digestion and metabolism), weight gain, reduced energy levels, mental fog and fatigue, accelerated aging, and all disorder and disease.
-There is an unlimited amount of causes for digestive issues, however here are some common causes to look out for… and remember the first step in any treatment program is to remove the cause!
+Improper digestion is one of the main causes of toxins (which will further hamper digestion and metabolism), weight gain, reduced energy levels, mental fog and fatigue, accelerated aging, and all disorder and disease.
+There is an unlimited amount of causes for digestive issues, however, here are some common causes to look out for… and remember the first step in any treatment program is to remove the cause!